Victorian Railways flat wagons: KT, KS, IS & IT

 Open wagon I 11835 had been officially scrapped in 1957, but at the end of 1962 it was recovered and converted to IT 1.
 After a few months of trials conversions began in earnest, and by March 1973 a total of 273 wagons had been converted.
-There were some variances; IT 2 through 7 had the handbrake installed at the bulkhead end, and IT 252 was an experimental conversion from KT 320 as noted above; it only lasted a short while before being altered again to KS 7.

 The timber loading siding at Bairnsdale station was usually occupied with between 10 and 15 KT wagons, being loaded by a travelling overhead gantry crane.

 The first KS, 320, only lasted in service for about a year before being converted to KS 1, with its ends cut down to normal size and central bulkheads removed for generic sawn timber sheet transport.
 A further five unknown vehicles were converted to KS 2–5 of the same design and KS 6 with extended sides.
-4, 5 and 7 were scrapped following a derailment in 1977.

 The KT wagons ran in service until 1972, when the Maryvale paper mill switched to full-length pine logs delivered by road.
 In that year, KT 357 had its frame cut in the centre and extended by four feet, being reclassified IT 252.
 After that test proved successful, a further 21 of the fleet were converted to IS trucks 2–22 for scantling timber, in lengths up to 25 feet long.
 They joined a previous conversion, IA 11869 to IS 1 in 1971, although that wagon was normal height and retained its sides and doors.
-IT 252 was reclassified as KS 7 in 1973.
-After that, the remaining KT wagons had their internal dividers removed and they were reallocated to sawn timber traffic, mixing with IT wagons.
-They were gradually withdrawn from 1974, the last exiting service in 1981.